All about the Asset List page in Texada Web.

 - Click on an Asset in the list to view and edit its details.

-The Asset List page in Texada Web allows you to browse a list of all the Assets in your system.
-An Asset is a piece of heavy equipment, such as a scissor lift or compressor, which can be sold or rented out as part of a contract.
+An Asset is a piece of heavy equipment, such as a scissor lift or compressor, which can be sold or rented out as part of a Contract.
+The Asset List page in Texada Web allows you to browse the list of Assets in your system.

 To reach the Asset List, navigate to Inventory → Assets in the left side menu.